 This was the first time that an eclipse was photographed from another planet.
 NASA documented the eclipse so that it could use the information to more accurately calculate Phobos’ orbit.
 Since Phobos is not large enough to shadow out the entire sun, the event could not be considered a total eclipse.
 The eclipse is an annual event.

 Curiosity is outfitted with two cameras, a MastCam 100mm (f/10) and a MastCam 34mm (f/8).
 The MastCams are made by a company called Malin Space Science Systems with the cooperation of NASA.
 The company specializes in photographic equipment made for space.
-The MastCams are both fixed focal lenght and are capable of producing 720p video, full color images, and stereo sound that is equivalent to a consumer grade DSLR.
-Each camera is outfitted with a filter wheel that houses 8 different levels of neutral density and UV filters for photographing the sun.
+The MastCams are both fixed focal length and are capable of producing 720p video, full color images, and stereo sound that is equivalent to a consumer grade DSLR.
+Each camera is outfitted with a filter wheel that houses eight different levels of neutral density and UV filters for photographing the sun.